Know your worth: Supporting Leadership revisited

 Some weeks are busier than others.
 On Monday I returned from maternity leave.
 On Tuesday I was informed my role was being made redundant.
 On Wednesday I received a new job offer.

-It's safe to say it wasn't the return to work I had planned and it's definitely not an experience I would ever want to repeat.
-I'm not sure I have ever felt so low and so high in such a short space of time but without getting into the details of the emotional rollercoaster - how was a sequence like this even possible?
+It wasn't the return to work I had planned and it's definitely not an experience I would ever want to repeat.
+I'm not sure I have ever felt so destabilised.
+It’s still a bit too painfully recent to get into the details of the emotional rollercoaster but, setting this aspect aside, how was a week like this even possible?
+Did I have special powers of divination that enabled me to foresee the end of my role?
+No. Did I have special connections that enabled me to bypass the rigors of the job hunting process.
+Also, no.

 Or to put it another way, quoting one of our brilliant Supporting Leadership participants: